 After graduation and starting his career in marketing, Instructor MJ also taught classes of Taekwondo under a local organization.
 As times became hard during the recession of 2008, Instructor MJ spent a couple of years teaching Taekwondo full-time.
 This is when he met Master Cho before he opened Olympic Taekwondo Academy, and Black Tiger American Kickboxing, which focuses on kickboxing in New Haven County, was ultimately born.
 His passion also led him to explore Muay Thai, enhancing his expertise in kickboxing and the broader spectrum of martial arts.

 He currently teaches credited courses on the Fundamentals of Kickboxing, Taekwondo, and Fitness Training and Nutrition Strategy at Quinnipiac University.
 Before the pandemic, he was the Head Instructor and Faculty Advisor of The Quinnipiac University MMA Club, and he continues to serve as their Faculty Advisor.
-In addition to his academic roles, he teaches East Haven kickboxing, studies Brazilian Jiu-Jitsu (BJJ), and has provided striking training at CT Krav Maga & MMA in North Branford, Connecticut.
-In 2023, he returned to Cheezic Tang Soo Do at the Institute of Martial Arts and earned his apprentice black belt, further enhancing his expertise in Connecticut martial arts, including kickboxing and Muay Thai.
+In addition to his academic roles, he studies Brazilian Jiu-Jitsu (BJJ) and teaches the freestyle kickboxing program at Dandelion BJJ in West Haven, Connecticut.
+In 2023, he returned to Cheezic Tang Soo Do at the Institute of Martial Arts and earned his 1st degree black belt in 2025, further enhancing his expertise in Connecticut martial arts.Dandelion BJJ in West Haven, Connecticut.
+In 2023, he returned to training in Cheezic Tang Soo Do at the Institute of Martial Arts and earned his 1st degree black belt in 2025, further enhancing his expertise in martial arts.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.